drolbr/overpass-doc/en/more_info/setup.md

 by passing the request on the standard input.

 ## Create an Own Database

+You can skip this step if you have just cloned the global data.

 If you only want to work with a local extract of the OpenStreetMap data, then you can also create a database yourself from [an extract in OSM XML format](https://download.geofabrik.de).